root-project/root/docbook/minuit2/Minuit2.md

 ## M strategy ##

-At many places in the analysis of the $\mbox{\tt FCN}$ (the user provided function), M must decide whether to be “safe” and waste a few function calls in order to know where it is, or to be “fast” and attempt to get the requested results with the fewest possible calls at a certain risk of not obtaining the precision desired by the user.
+At many places in the analysis of the $\mbox{FCN}$ (the user provided function), M must decide whether to be "safe" and waste a few function calls in order to know where it is, or to be "fast" and attempt to get the requested results with the fewest possible calls at a certain risk of not obtaining the precision desired by the user.
 In order to allow the user to influence these decisions, there is a M class